Zee-37/CI_PP1_Honeycomb/README.md

 12. I want users to be able to contact us
 13. I want users to know about our extended hours
 14. I want users to be able to enquire about venue bookings
+15. I want users to be able to return to the homepage from a broken page

 ## Design